CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 > [!IMPORTANT]
 > **TEMPLATE TODO:**
-> When open-sourcing your project, share the generic images you built on a public registry.
+> When open-sourcing your project, share the generic image you built on a public registry.
 > Otherwise, delete the last bullet below in the guides for running the environment.

 We provide the following guides for obtaining/building and running the environment: